make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [drudgebg](https://github.com/drudgebg) for contributing support for Teckin SS42 outdoor double smartplug.
 - [saotthon](https://github.com/saotthon) for assisting with support for BVF CP1 heaters.
 - [MarciPain](https://github.com/MarciPain) for contributing support for PGST temperature and humidity sensors and Orion OWH-PTC2000 heaters.
+- [fischrobi](https://github.com/fischrobi) for assisting with support for Blitzwolf BW-SH2 humidifiers.